underscoreio/essential-scala/src/pages/intro/literals.md

 ### Strings

-Strings are exactly Java's strings, and written the same way.
+Strings are exactly Java's strings, and are written the same way.

 ~~~scala
 scala> "this is a string"